openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetVehicleHealth.md

 - Returns 0.0 if the NPC is not in a vehicle
 - Vehicle health typically ranges from 0.0 to 1000.0
 - Health below 250.0 usually means the vehicle will catch fire
-- Only works when the NPC is the driver of the vehicle
-- Use this to monitor vehicle condition for maintenance or replacement

 ## Related Functions